 International applicants must also complete all admissions requirements and submit application materials required by the specific program of interest.
 Applicants can access admission information for all programs through the web at the Admissions home page.
 Applicants can also contact the admissions specialists for their programs for more information about program requirements.

-The Form I-20 is a U.S. government form required by the U.S. Citizenship and Immigration Service (USCIS) for all international students in F-1 Visa status.
+The Form I-20 is a US government form required for all international students seeking F-1 visa status.
 The Form I-20 is issued by a SEVIS Designated School Official (DSO) of the university and states that the student whose name is on the form has applied and been accepted for a full-course of study to school and submitted all required documentation.
-It also states that the school has seen documents proving that the student has enough money to live and study in the U.S. without working during at least the first year of study.
-Without an I-20, it is not possible to obtain a student visa or to keep lawful F-1 status when transferring from one school to another in the U.S.
+The Form I-20 also states that the school has seen documents proving that the student has enough money to live and study in the US without working during at least the first year of study.
+Without a Form I-20, it is not possible to obtain a student visa or to keep lawful F-1 status when transferring from one school to another in the US.

-New international students accepted into MUSC will be contacted by someone from MUSC's Center for Global Health regarding the I-20 application process and required documents and forms.
-International applicants will be required to complete an online questionnaire, submit required documents (such as copies of your passport), and submit the Certificate of Finances form along with the original bank statements, money market accounts, or federal income tax return showing funds available (in U.S. dollars).
-Documents submitted must prove that the student has sufficient financial funding through person, family, or sponsor funds to cover all expenses that would be incurred while in the United States for the first twelve months of study (applicants who are granted assistantships through MUSC must still prove that they will arrive in the United States with at least $2,000 to cover start-up living expenses).
+New international students accepted into MUSC will be contacted by someone from MUSC's Center for Global Health regarding the F-1 sponsorship application process and required documents and forms.
+International applicants will be required to complete an online questionnaire and submit required documents (such as copies of your passport).
+International applicants must also submit the F-1 Declaration of Finances form along with the original financial documentation as described in the form’s instructions.
+These financial documents must prove that the student has sufficient financial funding to cover all expenses that would be incurred while in the United States for the first twelve months of study.
 Students who are not providing all of their own funds must have the same financial information and a statement of support from anyone committing to be responsible for his or her finances while in the United States.

 Prospective international students may contact the Office of Enrollment Management at email@example.com or (843) 792-5396 for information about any admissions forms or materials.
 The Office of Enrollment Management is open 8:00 a.m. to 4:30 p.m.
 EST, Monday through Friday.